koenrane/KR-new-site/content/design.md

 ### CSS purging

 I tried using [`PurgeCSS`](https://purgecss.com/) to remove unused styles, reducing the CSS footprint from 84KB to 73KB.
-Since I couldn't safely purge selectors from my main stylesheet (there were too many false positives), so the benefit was quite marginal.
+Since I couldn't safely purge selectors from my main stylesheet (there were too many false positives), the benefit was quite marginal.
 The purging caused trouble in my build process and had little benefit, so I removed it.

 ## Inlining critical CSS

-Even after minification and purging, it takes time for the client to load the main CSS stylesheet.
+Even after minification, it takes time for the client to load the main CSS stylesheet.
 During this time, the site looks like garbage.
 One solution is to manually include the most crucial styles in the HTML header, but that's brittle.

 Instead, I hooked [the `critical` package](https://github.com/addyosmani/critical) into the end of the production build process.
 After emitting the webpages, the process computes which "critical" styles are necessary to display the first glimpse of the page.
 These critical styles are inlined into the header so that they load immediately, without waiting for the entire stylesheet to load.
 When the page loads, it quickly notes the status of light vs dark mode and immediately applies the relevant theme.
 Once the main stylesheet loads, I delete the inlined styles (as they are superfluous at best).